 - Act as a sounding board and “extension arm” of your business to help sanity check, test, and action new ideas

-When choosing a branding agency to work with, you’re choosing a partner.
+When choosing a branding agency to work on your rebranding project, you’re choosing a long term partner.

 You want to work with them to build a trusting partnership that can be utilised to grow your brand vision.